dawarich-app/site/docs/tutorials/FAQ.md

 <details>
   <summary>Show me!</summary>

   To make a user an admin, you can use the Rails console.
-First, enter the console as described in the [previous question](#how-to-enter-dawarich-console).
+First, enter the console as described in the ["How to enter Dawarich console?"](#how-to-enter-dawarich-console).
 Then, run the following command:

   ```ruby
   User.find_by(email: 'user@example.com').update(admin: true)